cis-ds/course-site/content/notes/decision-trees.markdown

 ## # … with 704 more rows
 ```

 Now that the data is prepped, let's estimate the model.
-To start, we'll estimate a simple model that only uses age and gender.
+To start, we'll estimate a simple model that only uses age and sex.
 Again we use the `train()` function but this time we will use the `rf` method.^[[There are many packages that use algorithms to estimate random forests.](https://topepo.github.io/caret/train-models-by-tag.html#random-forest) They all do the same basic thing, though with some notable differences.
 The `rf` method is generally popular, so I use it here.]
 To start with, I will estimate a forest with 200 trees (the default is 500 trees) and set the `trainControl` method to `"oob"` (I will explain this shortly):

 ```r